rbutleriii/Clinotator/README.md

 </dl>
 <dl>
 	<dt>Clinotator Predicted Significance (CTPS)</dt>
 	<dd>This is a *predicted* clinical significance based on the weighted distribution of all variants in ClinVar with two or more clinical assertions (as of a Clinotator version release date).
-The ratings are calculated as previously described, on nonparametric prediction intervals with a 99% confidence of the given classification.
+The ratings are calculated as previously described, on nonparametric prediction intervals with a given confidence of classification.
 See Figure 1 in our publication for details.<sup>6</sup></dd>
 </dl>
 <dl>
 	<dt>Clinotator Reclassification Recommendation (CTRR)</dt>